AFC Rushden & Diamonds: Ground

 The club's initial 2011–12 season was played in the Northants Senior Youth League, and games were played at Kiln Park, Raunds, the home of Raunds Town F.C.

 The club's first senior season was in 2012–13, played at the Dog and Duck ground in Wellingborough.
 This arrangement remained for some years.

-On 21 July 2016, Diamonds released a joint-statement with Wellingborough Town, confirming that the Dog and Duck landlord Alper Ozdogan had invoked a clause in Wellingborough's lease agreement, forcing them to leave the ground by 31 May 2017.
+On 21 July 2016, Diamonds released a joint-statement with Wellingborough Town, confirming that the Dog & Duck landlord Alper Ozdogan had invoked a clause in Wellingborough's lease agreement, forcing them to leave the ground by 31 May 2017.
 This effectively brought an end to the current ground share agreement on that date.
 Diamonds confirmed that they would be seeking an alternative ground share agreement in the local area.

 After a vote amongst the club's members, it was agreed to groundshare with Rushden & Higham United at Hayden Road in Rushden, starting from the 2017–18 season and until a new ground would be completed.

 In November 2018, an agreement with the Duchy of Lancaster resulted in land being set aside along the B645 Chelveston Road for the construction of facilities to serve the club.
 This 30-year lease also includes the possibility of expansion into neighbouring areas should the opportunity arise.

+After progress on the Chelveston Road site stalled, Diamonds announced in September 2025 that it was actively shaping the future of Slater’s Lodge, a 61-hectare site within the Rushden East development.
+The location is ideally positioned alongside the proposed secondary school and wider community facilities, offering a rare chance for the Club to secure a meaningful, lasting home.

-As of the 2019–20 season, the club still groundshares with Rushden & Higham United.
+As of the 2026–27 season, the club still groundshares with Rushden & Higham United.

 Club badge

 The club badge was voted on by the fans from three possible designs and was unveiled on 9 August 2011 at a fans forum at Kiln Park.
-It draws heavily upon the original Rushden and Diamonds, Rushden Town and Irthlingborough Diamonds crests.
+It draws heavily upon the original Rushden & Diamonds, Rushden Town and Irthlingborough Diamonds crests.
 The "Rampant Lion", Crosskeys of Saint Peter's Church, blue diamonds and red stripes all reflect this inspiration.